allanshivji/iOS_BrowserApp/README.md

 # iOS Browser App

-1. This is Browser app that Allows Arbitriary Loads and has BAck and Forward button.
+1. This is Browser app that Allows Arbitriary Loads and has Back and Forward button.

 2. It also checks for the Internet connection and if connection is not present the user receives an alert message.